 “This is where we pulp and place the parchment in concrete tiled pools,” Sasa says.
 “This fermentation will help encourage sweet, chocolate, and fruity characters out of coffee.”

 But it comes with a challenge: controlling temperatures.
-Since temperature affects the rate of fermentation, Sasa explains that it can negatively affect consistency and flavour.
+Since temperature affects the rate of fermentation, Sasa explains that it can negatively affect a coffee’s flavour development.

 Effects of temperature in dry processing.
 Credit: Sasa Sestic